 Area of Law: Seniors / Elder Law

 Elder abuse occurs when a person in a position of trust or authority harms a senior.
-A person of trust can include a family member, neighbour, nurse, doctor, landlord, caregiver and so on.
+This person may be a family member, neighbour, nurse, landlord, caregiver and so on.

 Types of elder abuse

 The most common types of elder abuse are the following:

 Physical abuse refers to any act of violence or physical treatment that may or may not result in physical injury but causes physical discomfort or pain.
 It can include physical assault such as slapping or beating, or forced confinement.

 Sexual abuse is sexual assault or any type of sexual behaviour against an older adult without their full knowledge and consent.
 It includes coercing an older person through force, trickery, threats or other means into unwanted sexual activity.